nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

       option_dict_name:
          option_specific_values

 Where ``option_dict_name`` can be:

-placement: dict{}
+placement: dict
-   The placement of the partition relative to other partitions, the end of flash, or the root image partition `app`.
+   The placement of the partition relative to other partitions, the end of flash, or the root image partition ``app``.
+   A partition with the placement property set is either an *image partition* or a *placeholder partition*.
+   The partition with the same name as the image is the image partitition; all the others are placeholder partitions.
+   It is required that each :file:`pm.yml` defines exactly one *image partition*.
    The placement is formatted as a yaml dict.
    The valid keywords are listed below.